Diosix hypervisor

 Hardware trust

 Diosix distinguishes between the management of children and the control of physical hardware.
-Only a VM that has its hardware trust flag set can map physical Memory-Mapped I/O (MMIO) space or route hardware interrupts directly to itself.
+Only a VM that has its hardware trust flag set can map physical Memory-Mapped Input/Output (MMIO) space or route hardware interrupts directly to itself.

 Termination and restart policy